challa1918/Hospital-Inventory-Management/README.md

 # Hospital-Inventory-Management
 #Micro-Project-1
-This is an API developed for the management of ventilators in the hospital
+This is an API developed for the management of ventilators in the hospital.
+Technologies :Node-JS,MongoDB